graves/AwfulLog/README.md

 # Awful Log

-These classes come from [Zinc](https://github.com/svenvc/zinc), they are just stripped down to a minimal beacon logging implementation.
-Subclass `AwfulLogEvent` to log beacons.
+These classes come from [Zinc](https://github.com/svenvc/zinc), they compose a stripped down, minimal, `Beacon` logging implementation.
+Subclass `AwfulLogEvent` to log `Beacons`.

 See: [How to log Zinc events using Beacon](https://book.gtoolkit.com/how-to-log-zinc-events-using-beacon-94i4898osisv77xpzco65f9tq) where this was ripped from.